 This is the first of three chapters about Conjunctions.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Learn about the basic concepts of word types and conjunctions

 – Explore the functions of conjunctions in English

 – Be introduced to the five types of conjunction and one type of conjunctive adverb

 For any student who wishes to become proficient in advanced English, at some stage in their education they will have to study word types and their various forms and functions.
 While most students will already be aware of verbs, nouns and adjectives and can identify these with ease, the conjunction is a less commonly understood word type.
 Conjunctions are however no less important.
-In this short three-lesson course, we therefore discuss how this word type functions (Lesson 1), we explore the five categories of English conjunction and how to use them (Lesson 2), and we highlight the benefits of accurate conjunction use in academic settings such as essays (Lesson 3).
+In this short three-chapter reader, we therefore discuss how this word type functions (Chapter 1), we explore the five categories of English conjunction and how to use them (Chapter 2), and we highlight the benefits of accurate conjunction use in academic settings such as essays (Chapter 3).

 What are the most common conjunctions?

 To see conjunctions in action, let’s take a look at the first paragraph of our reading text on the Future of Lithium.
 The conjunctions have been bolded and underlined: